ejvaughan/HighlightingTextField/README.md

     // Defaults to yellow
     @property (nonatomic, strong) NSColor *matchesHighlightColor;

     // Applied when the text field's cell has a background style of NSBackgroundStyleDark.
-Defaults to whitish
+Defaults to yellow
     @property (nonatomic, strong) NSColor *matchesHighlightColorForHighlightedBackground;

     // Default value: NO